syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the Autocomplete stroke in hover state.
+            Color of the SfAutocomplete stroke in hover state.
             <br/>
             <br/>
         </td>